 QR Codes can be printed on books, signboards, flyers, travel guides, event tickets, t-shirts, DVD players, labels, tags, product packaging, posters, banners, and many other places.
 And each of these can provide tourists with the information they are looking for.

-Ways to implementing QR Codes effectively
+Ways to implement QR Codes effectively

-In Hotels: QR Codes can be printed on hotels display boards, brochures, feedback forms, menu cards, elevator, and access cards.
+QR Codes can be printed on hotels display boards, brochures, feedback forms, menu cards, elevator, and access cards.
 For instance, you can get a downloadable PDF QR Code printed on the room access card that redirects tourists to popular tourist destinations in the city along with Google map links to each place.

-With QR Code Chimp, QR codes can be efficiently designed and generated without professional help.
+With QRCodeChimp, you can efficiently generate beautiful QR codes without any professional help.
 QR Codes can be customizable in colors, in different shapes, and with the company logo.
 Make sure you add a compelling call-to-action to encourage tourists to scan the code.